Skip to Content

 Enrol to vote

-For all information about council elections and how to vote, visit: LGA Council Elections
+For all information about council elections and how to vote, visit: Council Elections

 If you are on the South Australian electoral roll, you are entitled to participate in your council elections.